VitoTAP/stac-catalog-builder/docs/how-to-run-stacbuilder.md

 The main command is off course `build`.
 The other commands are meant for troubleshooting and show you what metadata or stac items the tool would generate (So these commands don't a STAC collection).

-Another useful one is `test-openeo`, because for our purposes, the goal is that it works with load_stac in open-EO.
+Another useful one is `test-openeo`, because for our purposes, the goal is that it works with load_stac in openEO.

 ```shell
 $python3 -m  stacbuilder build --help